black0017/black0017/README.md

 **Who am I?**

 First of all, I love minimalism, simplicity and honesty.
-In sociatey terms, I am an Electrical and Biomedical Engineer (MEng + MSc) that is interested in the  development of **human-centered AI solutions**.
+In sociatey terms, I am an Electrical and Biomedical Engineer (MEng + MSc) that is interested in the  development of **human-centered AI**.

 - PhD Researcher at HHU focused on self-supervised learning representations and medical imaging.
 - AI Science writer at [AI Summer](https://theaisummer.com/)